Route BGP with FRR¶

 Congratulations!
 You've just configured a BGP routing protocol.

-For those interested, FRR can also be automatically deployed via docker.
-See more here.
+For those interested, FRR can also be automatically deployed via Docker.
+See more about deploying FRR with Docker.